XoopsDocs/gwloto-tutorial/en/book/0introduction.md

 You can browse the demo in a read only mode by [**clicking here**](http://gwloto.geekwright.com/modules/gwloto/).
 To try the editing tools, click the button below.
 Once in the demo, you will have full edit authority in the "Sandbox" place.

+The data in the demo system is reset periodically.
+If you have any special requirements to maintain data you have entered for a longer period, please [**contact us**](http://gwloto.geekwright.com/modules/contact/).